YouTube to pay $170M fine after violating kids’ privacy law

 Google's video site YouTube has been fined $170 million to settle allegations it collected children's personal data without their parents' consent.

-The Federal Trade Commission fined Google $136 million and the company will pay an additional $34 million to New York state to resolve similar allegations.
+The Federal Trade Commission fined Google $136 million.
+The company will pay an additional $34 million to New York state to resolve similar allegations.

-The fine is the largest the agency has yet leveled against Google, although it is tiny compared to the $5 billion fine the FTC imposed against Facebook this year for privacy violations.
+The fine is the largest the agency has leveled against Google, although it is tiny compared with the $5 billion fine the FTC imposed against Facebook this year for privacy violations.

-The FTC has been investigating YouTube for the way it handles the data of kids under the age of 13.
+The FTC has been investigating YouTube for the way it handles the data of kids under 13.
 Young children are protected by a federal law that requires parental consent before companies can collect and share their personal information.

+The FTC's complaint details Google's mixed messages about who the site is geared for, and includes as evidence Google presentations made to toy companies Mattel and Hasbro where YouTube is described as the "new Saturday Morning Cartoons" and the "#1 website regularly visited by kids."

 "YouTube touted its popularity with children to prospective corporate clients," FTC Chairman Joe Simons said in a statement.
 Yet when it came to complying with the law protecting children's privacy, he said, "the company refused to acknowledge that portions of its platform were clearly directed to kids.
 There's no excuse for YouTube's violations of the law."

-YouTube Kids does not target ads based on viewer interests the way YouTube proper does.
+YouTube Kids does not target ads based on viewer interests the way the main YouTube service does.
 The children's version does track information about what kids are watching in order to recommend videos.
 It also collects personally identifying device information.

-The vote was 3-2 by the FTC commissioners, with Simons and the two other Republicans approving the terms of the settlement and the two Democrats opposing them.
+As with the Facebook settlement, the FTC vote was 3-2, along party lines.
+Simons and the two other Republicans voted to approve the settlement, while the two Democrats opposed it.

-Commissioner Rohit Chopra, a Democrat, noted it was the third time since 2011 that the agency had sanctioned Google for privacy violations, saying "This latest violation is extremely serious."
+Commissioner Rohit Chopra, a Democrat, noted it was the third time since 2011 that the agency had sanctioned Google for privacy violations.

+YouTube "baited kids with nursery rhymes, cartoons, and more to feed its massively profitable behavioral advertising business," Chopra said in a tweet.
+"It was lucrative, and it was illegal."

-The illegal harvesting of children's data was "extremely lucrative" for Google, Chopra wrote in his dissent.
-Like the recent settlement with Facebook, he asserted, the Google deal has "no individual accountability, insufficient remedies to address the company's financial incentives, and a fine that still allows the company to profit from its lawbreaking."
+He said in his dissent that the settlement offered no individual accountability, insufficient remedies and a fine amount that "still allows the company to profit from its lawbreaking."

-Experts who study and advocate for the safety of children online decried reports of the FTC's settlement with Google that circulated last week.

-The Center for Digital Democracy called the reported fine of $150 million to $200 million "woefully low," terming Google's violation of the law "egregious."
+A coalition of advocacy groups that last year helped trigger the FTC's investigation said in a joint statement Wednesday that the outcome will reduce the amount of behavioral advertising targeting children.
+But they say it doesn't go far enough to hold Google accountable.

+"We are gratified that the FTC has finally forced Google to confront its longstanding lie that it wasn't targeting children on YouTube," said Jeff Chester, executive director of the Center for Digital Democracy.
+But he said the "paltry" fine sends a signal that politically powerful corporations don't have to fear serious consequences for breaking the law.

 Indeed, the fine will barely dent Google's finances.
 Google's parent company, Alphabet, made a profit of $30.7 billion on revenue of $136.8 billion last year.